 To deduct your real estate property taxes from your personal income taxes, you'll need to file a 1040 long form and Schedule A. And you should check to make sure the standard deduction isn't better for your situation.
 You should also check with a licensed tax consultant.

 If you own a second home, it can also offer a tax break.
 You can deduct both your mortgage interest and your property taxes on the second home -- again, as long as you itemize.
 And of course property taxes on the second home must meet the same requirements as those on your first home.

-If you'd like to know more about real estate property taxes and related topics, you can follow the links on the next page.
+If you'd like to know more about real estate property taxes and related topics, you can follow the links below.

 More Great Links

 - Bankrate.com "How to fight your ballooning property tax." http://moneycentral.msn.com/content/Taxes/Cutyourtaxes/P57816.asp (Accessed 4/21/08)

 - Encyclopedia Britannica. "property tax." http://www.britannica.com/eb/article-9108615/property-tax (Accessed 4/20/08)